-Full-reference solution to measure video and audio quality and audio/video synchronization (lipsync)
+Full-reference solution to measure perceived video quality, audio quality and audio/video synchronization (lipsync)

 VQA also enables to measure the skew between audio and video (lip sync offset).

 VQA is mainly designed for:

 VQA is a software product.
 It works under any Windows version (XP, Vista, Seven, 8, 8.1, 10 and Server editions) and is very easy to install (you just have to run the installer and click on "Next..." several times).
 It can run on virtually any PC.
 It can even run on a laptop.
 If possible, the recommended configuration is: 4-core CPU, 3 GB of RAM, 10 GB of free hard disk space.